Control of valence-electron motion in Xe cations using the stimulated-Raman-adiabatic-passage technique: Control of charge migration in Xe cation

 \subsection{X-ray control via core ionic state}

-Let us now investigate possibilities to use X-ray pulses for the population transfer and charge migration control in Xe$^+$.
-Given that this set up is even closer to the three-state Hamiltonian in Eq.~(\ref{eq:hamil}), owing to the isolation of the intermediate state, all the schemes proposed above should be capable of effectively controlling the wave packet dynamics.
-In order to illustrate this, we focus on the scheme based on two pulses with identical Gaussian envelopes to achieve population transfer starting from an even superposition of the spin-orbit split ground states.
+Let us now investigate possibilities to use x-ray pulses for the population transfer and charge migration control in Xe$^+$.
+Given that this setup is even closer to the three-state Hamiltonian in Eq.~(\ref{eq:hamil}), owing to the isolation of the intermediate state, all the schemes proposed above are capable of effectively controlling the wave packet dynamics.
+In order to illustrate this, we first present a scheme based on two pulses with identical Gaussian envelopes to achieve population transfer starting from an even superposition of the spin-orbit split ground states.
+Then, we demonstrate an application of the analytical generalized f-STIRAP scheme for enhancing the initially weak charge migration dynamics by driving the system from a coherent superposition of states $\ket 1$ (10\%) and $\ket 3$ (90\%) to an equal superposition of these states.

-In our simulations, we tuned the pump and Stokes pulses to be exactly on resonance with the transitions to $\ket{2'}$ state.
-The utilized intensities and durations of the pulses are $E_P = E_S = 10$~TW/cm$^2$ and $\gamma_P = \gamma_S = 18$~fs, respectively.
-The phase offset and the delay between the pulses required to drive the system from an equal superposition of initial states to state $\ket{1}$ were found to be $\phi = 0$ and $\Delta t = 21.4$~fs.
-For the probe step, we employed the ATAS scheme targeting the same energy region and using same parameters as described in Sec.~\ref{subsec:XUV_control}.
-The results, presented in panels (a) and (b) of Fig.~\ref{fig:Xray_ATAS}, show the successful population transfer, and therefore precise control over the charge migration dynamics, in the realistic Xe$^+$ system.
+In our simulations employing two pulses with identical Gaussian envelopes, we tuned the pump and Stokes pulses to be exactly on resonance with the transitions to state$\ket{2'}$.
+The utilized intensities and durations of the pulses are $E_P = E_S = 10.3$~TW/cm$^2$ and $\gamma_P = \gamma_S = 18$~fs, respectively.
+The phase offset and the delay between the pulses required to drive the system from an initial state composed of an equal superposition of states $\ket{1}$ and $\ket 3$ to a state purely composed of state $\ket 3$ are found to be $\phi = 1.25 \pi$ and $\Delta t = -21.4$~fs.
+For the probe step, we employ the ATAS scheme targeting the same energy region and using the same parameters as described in Sec.~\ref{subsec:XUV_control}.
+The results, presented in Figs.~\ref{fig:Xray_ATAS}(a) and~\ref{fig:Xray_ATAS}(b), show the successful population transfer, and therefore precise control over the charge migration dynamics, in the realistic Xe$^+$ system.

+In Fig.~\ref{fig:Xray_ATAS_enhancement}, we show an implementation of the generalized f-STIRAP control scheme utilizing the pulse envelopes given by Eq.~(\ref{eq:two_ps}).
+Using $E_P=E_S=10.88$~TW/cm$^{2}$, $\gamma_L=\gamma_R=12$~fs, $\alpha\approx0.1\pi$, $\beta=\pi/4$, $t_L=87.56$~fs, and $t_R=100$~fs, we investigate the possibility to enhance the degree of coherence between the eigestates of the system by transferring population from an initial superposition of states $\ket 1$ (10\%) and $\ket 3$ (90\%) to their nearly equal superposition.
+The calculated absorption spectrum in Fig.~\ref{fig:Xray_ATAS_enhancement}(b) shows how the contrast of the oscillations is significantly increased as the coherence between states $\ket 1$ and $\ket 3$ is enhanced.